By Ian Wilson (Rated PG)

-“I don’t hear you denying it,” I said, crossing my arms.
+“I don’t hear you denying it,” I retorted, crossing my arms.
 “There were only a few people who knew what he really was, and fewer that knew where he was, and nobody else had a motive to kill him.”

 “What motive would Hoarfrost have to kill Buck?” asked Fang.

-“His name was Gudmund Ulric,” I said.
+“His name was Gudmund Ulric,” I stated.

 “When old White Claw finally gave up the ghost, someone had to take his place,” began Hoarfrost, “Buck was next in line.
 As long as he was still alive, the position of Alpha was in limbo.”